 NRSC5 Studio: A New Feature-Rich Windows GUI for the nrsc5 HD Radio Decoder

-We've recently had several submissions about the release of a new program called NRSC5 Studio, a new native open source Windows GUI for the nrsc5 HD Radio decoder.
+We've recently had several submissions about the release of a new program called NRSC5 Studio, a new native open source Windows and Linux supported GUI for the nrsc5 HD Radio decoder.
 We note that in the past, we've posted about nrsc5 and the NRSC5-DUI interface.

 nrsc5 is an open source decoder for the proprietary HD Radio digital audio standard used by FM broadcasters in North America, and it works with low-cost RTL-SDR dongles.
 NRSC5 Studio is written in Rust with an egui-based dockable interface, and it wraps nrsc5 to provide tuning, HD1 to HD4 subchannel selection, station presets, and now-playing metadata with album art and station logos.